Gbengacode/Gbengacode/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
-- 🎓 &nbsp; Studying Computer Science Kogi State University .
+- 🎓 &nbsp; Study Computer Science Kogi State University .
+- - 🎓 &nbsp; Currently enroll in Microverse Program .
 - 💼 &nbsp; Working as a Business Development Associate at VirtuBox InfoTech Private Limited.
 - 🌱 &nbsp; Learning more about Cloud Architecture, Systems Design and Artificial Intelligence.
 - ✍️ &nbsp; Pursuing Web and mobile development.